Field Spirits of the Fante

 The publication of this book accompanies the collection at the Meek-Easton Black Archives Research Center and Museum of the Florida A&M University and seeks to encourage further research into the Fante myths and the relationship between them and the Lobi.

-The article to the left appeared in the Spring 2022 A&M Magazine.
+This article appeared in the Spring 2022 A&M Magazine.
 The collection will be housed in the Meek-Easton Black Archives Research Center of the of the Florida A&M University.